symfony/symfony-docs/components/dependency_injection/advanced.rst

 .. note::

-   Services are by default public.
+    Services are by default public, but it's considered a good practice to mark as much services private as possible.

 Aliasing
 --------